JuliaPy/CondaPkg.jl/README.md

 By default, CondaPkg installs conda packages in the `DEPOT_PATH`.
 If you wish to centralize the conda environment, you can use `JULIA_CONDAPKG_ENV=<arbitrary path>`.

+Note that the versions specified in a per-julia-version `CondaPkg.toml` can become un-synchronized with the packages installed in the shared conda environment.
+In this case, you will have to re-resolve the dependencies using `resolve(; force = true)`.
+This restriction might be alleviated in future `CondaPkg` versions.

 ### Verbosity

 You can control the verbosity of any `conda` or `pip` commands executed by setting the